ChartBoost/chartboost-mediation-android-adapter-reference/README.md

 4. Override `val partnerId: String` with the internal identifier that the Chartboost Mediation SDK can use to refer to the current partner.

     ```kotlin
-    /**
-     * Override this value to return the name of the partner SDK.
-     */
     override val partnerId: String
         get() = "reference"
     ```